Ovarian Cysts: Ask The Body Experts

 Ovarian cysts are common and are often not a cause for concern.
 However sometimes, cysts can be painful and you may need medical treatment.

-Today, Pink Parcel’s resident GP Ms Shirin Irani, a consultant gynecologist at Spire Parkway Hospital, tells us everything we need to know about ovarian cysts.
+Today, Pink Parcel’s resident GP Ms Shirin Irani, a consultant gynaecologist at Spire Parkway Hospital, tells us everything we need to know about ovarian cysts.

 What exactly are ovarian cysts?

+First things first, ovarian cysts are very common and for the vast majority of women who have them, they can often not cause any symptoms.
 “An ovarian cyst is a fluid-filled sac that develops on a woman’s ovary.
-Most occur naturally and disappear in a few months without the need for treatment.
-They are very common and in the vast majority of cases don’t actually cause any symptoms”.
+Most occur naturally and disappear in a few months without the need for treatment,” explains Ms Irani.

 When, where and how do they develop?